 Rob Gronkowski is hard to stop.
 Whether it’s on the field, where he is an All-Pro tight end, or off, where he has developed a name for himself as a highly paid endorser (including for Nike) and as a businessman through his own ventures, he is not going down easy.
-But Nike is hoping that it will be able to tackle Gronk at the US Patent & Trademark Office before he is able to register his new “Spikeman” logo, which Nike says is too similar to its Jordan brand “Jumpman” logo.
+But Nike’s Trademark Attorneys are hoping that they will be able to tackle Gronk at the US Patent & Trademark Office before he is able to register his new “Spikeman” logo, which Nike says is too similar to its Jordan brand “Jumpman” logo.

 The conflict came about as the sporting goods giant recently filed an opposition to Gronkowski’s trademark application which features a silhouetted black and white image of Gronkowski spiking a football.
 The “Gronk Spike” as it has come to be known, is his signature touchdown celebration.
 The application was filed under Gronkowski’s business affiliate, Gronk Nation LLC and was filed in the trademark class covering various articles of clothing.
 It was filed as an intent-to-use application, meaning the mark has not yet been used in commerce.
 With Nike filing an opposition to the mark however, there’s a chance the mark will never be used in commerce.

 The Spikeman logo developed out of Gronkowski’s larger-than-life persona, which includes dominance on the field and a fun-loving, party boy image off of it.
 Fans love the Gronk Spike, but Nike believes that the proposed logo capturing the touchdown celebration looks too similar to its iconic Jumpman logo, which has been the symbol of Nike’s hugely successful Jordan brand.
 Nike has been using the Jumpman logo since 1987 and the brand is responsible for multiple billions of dollars in revenue.